syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ### Applying padding to the axis

 The [`PlotOffset`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~PlotOffset.html) property is used to provide padding to the axis.
-The following code sample demonstrates the padding applied to both x and y axes.
+The following code sample demonstrates the padding applied to both x and y-axes.

 {% tabs %}